snkzt/Project2/README.md

-# v-project2
+# Noughts and Crosses

-This project is the second of the five programming hands on projects.
+Hands on programmig - Code a classic game!!!

 ## Description